-- the Tender Offer Price exceeds each of SMBC Nikko Securities' valuations of the Company Common Shares by the market price method, comparable company analysis, and discounted cash flow analysis ("DCF Analysis") as stated in "(A) Obtainment by the Company of Share Price Valuation Report from Independent Third-Party Appraiser" in "(3) Matters relating to Calculation" below; - the Tender Offer Price represents a premium of 11.18% (rounded to two decimal places; the same applies to all share price premiums hereinafter) on 841 yen, the closing price of the Company Common Shares on the Second Section of the Tokyo Stock Exchange as of July 25, 2018, the business day preceding the issuance of the Company's press release dated July 26, 2018, although the actual premium is considered to be more significant considering the recent rapid increase in share price; - the Tender Offer Price represents a premium of 32.25% on 707 yen (rounded to the nearest yen; the same applies to all closing price averages hereinafter), the simple average closing price of the Company Common Shares over the one-month period from June 26, 2018 to July 25, 2018; - the Tender Offer Price represents a premium of 29.32% on 723 yen, the simple average closing price over the three-month period from April 26 2018 to July 25, 2018; - the Tender Offer Price represents a premium of 14.86% on 814 yen, the simple average closing price over the six-month period from January 26 2018 to July 25, 2018; - the measures to secure the fairness of the Tender Offer stated in "(6) Measures to Ensure Fairness and to Avoid Conflicts of Interest" below have been adopted, and the Company considers the interests of minority shareholders to have been taken into account; and - the Tender Offer Price was determined after the measures to secure the fairness of the Tender Offer were adopted.
+- the Tender Offer Price exceeds each of SMBC Nikko Securities' valuations of the Target Company Common Shares by the market price method, comparable company analysis, and discounted cash flow analysis ("DCF Analysis") as stated in "(A) Obtainment by the Target Company of Share Price Valuation Report from Independent Third-Party Appraiser" in "(3) Measures to Ensure Fairness of the Tender Offer, Including Measures to Ensure Fairness of the Tender Offer Price and Measures to Avoid Conflicts of Interest" below: - the Tender Offer Price represents a premium of 11.18% (rounded to two decimal places; the same applies to all share price premiums hereinafter) on 841 yen, the closing price of the Target Company Common Shares on the Second Section of the Tokyo Stock Exchange as of July 25, 2018, the business day preceding the issuance of the Target Company's press release dated July 26, 2018, although the actual premium is considered to be more significant considering the recent rapid increase in share price;

+- the Tender Offer Price represents a premium of 32.25% on 707 yen (rounded to the nearest yen; the same applies to all closing price averages hereinafter), the simple average closing price of the Target Company Common Shares over the one-month period from June 26, 2018 to July 25, 2018; - the Tender Offer Price represents a premium of 29.32% on 723 yen, the simple average closing price over the three-month period from April 26 2018 to July 25, 2018; - the Tender Offer Price represents a premium of 14.86% on 814 yen, the simple average closing price over the six-month period from January 26 2018 to July 25, 2018; - the measures to secure the fairness of the Tender Offer stated in "(3) Measures to Ensure Fairness of the Tender Offer, Including Measures to Ensure Fairness of the Tender Offer Price and Measures to Avoid Conflicts of Interest" below have been adopted, and the Target Company considers the interests of minority shareholders to have been taken into account; and - the Tender Offer Price was determined after the measures to secure the fairness of the Tender Offer were adopted.

-Based on the above, the Company resolved at its board of directors meeting held on July 26, 2018 to express its opinion in favor of the Tender Offer and recommend that the shareholders of the Company tender their shares in the Tender Offer.
-For details regarding the Company's board of directors resolution on July 26, 2018, please refer to "(D) Approval of All Disinterested Directors (Including Audit and Supervisory Committee Members) of the Company" in "(6) Measures to Ensure Fairness and to Avoid Conflicts of Interest" below.
+Based on the above, the Target Company resolved at its board of directors meeting held on July 26, 2018 to express its opinion in favor of the Tender Offer and recommend that the shareholders of the Target Company tender their shares in the Tender Offer.
+For details regarding the Target Company's board of directors resolution, please refer to "(D) Approval of All Disinterested Directors (Including Audit and Supervisory Committee Members) of the Target Company" in "(3) Measures to Ensure Fairness of the Tender Offer, Including Measures to Ensure Fairness of the Tender Offer Price and Measures to Avoid Conflicts of Interest" below.